-Oxygen therapy may be necessary for activity, such as exercise.
+Oxygen therapy may be necessary for activities, such as exercise.
 You may need oxygen only when you sleep.
-Your healthcare provider may have to use oxygen at all times if you have severe hypoxemia.
+Your healthcare provider may have to use oxygen if you have severe hypoxemia.

 Pulmonary rehabilitation (RP) can be ordered if the cause of your hypoxemia is related to certain conditions, such as COPD.
-RP consists of the practice of exercise, nutrition and education of the disease.
+RP consists of exercise, nutrition, and education about the disease.

 You will learn how to conserve (save) your energy and develop a plan of action when breathing.
 PR also offers advice and support groups.

-A simple disposable plastic mask can also be used for controlled levels of low oxygen levels.
+A simple disposable plastic mask can also be used for controlled low oxygen levels.

-This mask is a well tolerated method for short or long term low oxygen therapy in patients with hypoxemia that occurs due to variable causes.
+This mask is a well-tolerated method for short or long-term low oxygen therapy in patients with hypoxemia due to various causes.

 The nasal cannula can also be used.
 It supplies oxygen at a flow rate of 1 to 6 liters per minute (L / min), at concentrations of 24 to 44%.

 Hyperbaric oxygen therapy is also recommended in case of prolonged cerebral hypoxia.
-It mainly works by improving the amount of dissolved oxygen in the plasma and, therefore, increasing the administration of O 2 to the tissues of the body.
+It mainly works by improving the amount of dissolved oxygen in the plasma and, therefore, increasing the administration of O 2 to the body’s tissues.

-Corticosteroids: acute respiratory distress syndrome (ARDS) is an acute hypoxemic state, inflammation is the key factor in the pathophysiology of ARDS.
+Corticosteroids: acute respiratory distress syndrome (ARDS) is a critical hypoxemic state, and inflammation is the crucial factor in the pathophysiology of ARDS.

 Corticosteroids are potent anti-inflammatory, antifibrotic and immunomodulatory agents that exert their inhibitory effects on inflammation.